-When we bring up active noise cancellation (ANC) headphones, Bose is definitely the first name to be mentioned.
+When we talk about the best active noise cancellation (ANC) headphones, Bose is definitely the first name to be mentioned.
 Their QuietComfort (QC) series has long dominated the market for ANC headphones.
-But Sony had seemed to crack the code.
-With the launch of the Sony MDR-1000X, they are, slowly but surely, chipping away at the ANC market share.
+But Sony seemed to have cracked the code.
+With the launch of the Sony MDR 1000X, they are, slowly but surely, chipping away at the ANC market share.

 - »Great build quality

 - »Punchy bass

 - »Crisp and rich mids

 - »Treble sparkles, handle upper treble well

 - »Ability to switch off ANC easily

 - »Hard case cover forces you to store your headphone in a specific way

 - »Sensitive ear cups, easy to trigger playback